 5. Choose A Closing Date That Works For You

 The seller often tries to set a closing date based on their needs, but as a buyer, you can and should negotiate the closing date to fit your preferred timeline.
 Sellers do have the option to rent the home from you if they’re not ready to move out at closing.

 This is called a rent-back agreement, and it requires a carefully drawn-up agreement that both you and the seller sign.
-An attorney with expertise in real estate law can help both parties navigate potential issues during a rent-back period.
+It can benefit both parties to have a real estate attorney present to navigate potential issues during a rent-back period.

 6. Don’t Give Up If The Seller Rejects Your Offer

 Think of the negotiation process as a two-way conversation.
 Build it into your expectation that a seller may reject your initial offer.
-If you're sure you've found your dream home, you can make a better offer or counteroffer with other requests.
+If you’re sure you’ve found your dream home, you can follow up with a better offer rather than throwing in the towel.